SOLD OUT! Please email firstname.lastname@example.org to be added to the waiting list.

 Workshop for 6 participants

-Audience: Limited to six, this two-day workshop is for filmmakers, teachers and students of film history, and anyone interested in the history of the cinema.
+Audience: Limited to 6 participants, this 3-day workshop is suitable for fine art photographers, educators, and anyone interested in the evolution of photography.
 No experience necessary.

-Cancellation Policy: Withdrawal from the workshop 30 days before the session start date will receive a refund minus a $100 processing fee.
-No refunds will be given for cancellations made less than 30 days before a workshop start date.
-If the workshop is canceled due to insufficient enrollment, the entire class will be fully refunded.
+Cancellation Policy: Withdrawal from the workshop 30 days before the session’s start date will result in a full refund minus a $100 processing fee.
+No refunds will be given for cancellations made fewer than 30 days before the workshop start date.
+If the workshop is canceled due to insufficient enrollment, the entire tuition will be fully refunded.
 The George Eastman Museum is not responsible for airline ticket cancellation costs or fees.

-During the workshop, the museum may take and use images, still or video, for educational and promotional purposes.
+The museum may take images, still or video, during the workshop and use them for educational and promotional purposes.